proxmox/proxmox-backup/docs/user-management.rst

 TFA and Automated Access
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Two-factor authentication is only implemented for the web-interface, you should
+Two-factor authentication is only implemented for the web-interface.
+You should
 use :ref:`API Tokens <user_tokens>` for all other use cases, especially
-non-interactive ones (for example, adding a Proxmox Backup server to Proxmox VE
+non-interactive ones (for example, adding a Proxmox Backup Server to Proxmox VE
 as a storage).